Boustrophedon (album)

-Boustrophedon is a live album by free jazz saxophonist and composer Evan Parker and the Transatlantic Art Ensemble featuring Roscoe Mitchell recorded in Germany in 2004 and released on the ECM label.
+Boustrophedon is a live album by free jazz saxophonist and composer Evan Parker and the Transatlantic Art Ensemble, featuring Roscoe Mitchell, recorded in Germany in September 2004 and released on ECM in 2008.

 Background

 The album came about when, in 2003, Munich's cultural attaché contacted ECM and inquired as to which musicians might be appropriate for a symposium focusing on improvisation as part of the compositional process.
 ECM recommended Parker and Roscoe Mitchell, and the two were then commissioned to prepare music for an ensemble which would be hand-picked by the two of them, for concerts to be held in Munich in September 2004.
 The ensemble heard on the recording, referred to as the "Transatlantic Art Ensemble", consisted of players from the U.S. and U.K. drawn from Parker's Electro-Acoustic Ensemble, members of which can be heard on the ECM recordings The Eleventh Hour and The Moment's Energy, and Mitchell's Note Factory group, members of which also appear on the ECM recordings Nine to Get Ready and Far Side.
 The Transatlantic Art Ensemble can also be heard on the Mitchell album Composition/Improvisation Nos.
 1, 2 & 3, which was recorded as part of the same symposium, and which serves as a companion to Parker's album.

 Each of the work's six "Furrows" (the title Boustrophedon translates as "like an ox plowing") presents the performers with "a combination of detailed written music for the players, specific performance instructions and 'open' areas."
 Parker commented that he wanted to explore a musical space "between Gil Evans and Luigi Nono", and stated: "I wanted to use some of the big chords that Slonimsky talks about: all these very big all-interval structures."